Reviews You Can Rely On

 Credit: Matt Spencer

-Our print to test the quality of articulated, print-in-place parts fared much better, though some finer and steeper details had issues (bottoms of the ears and tusks, for example).
-The Elephant's articulating legs and head were easy enough to break free or came perfectly separated.
+When printing models with articulated, print-in-place parts, the Vyper fared much better, though some finer and steeper details had issues (bottoms of the ears and tusks, for example).
+The Elephant's articulating legs and head were easy enough to break free or came out perfectly separated from the start.

 anycubic vyper - the vyper's pair of pachyderms came out quite nice.